-4 Related Work
+5 Related Work

-Recently, an increasing number of publications can be found that deal with WWTP control and optimisation respectively, using knowledge-based techniques, sometimes also Case-Based Reasoning:
+Recently, an increasing number of publications can be found that deal with WWTP control and optimization respectively, using knowledge-based techniques, sometimes also Case-Based Reasoning, e.g.:

 Sànchez-Marrè [1996] presents the DAI-DEPUR system.
 The system is based on an integrated multi-level architecture for WWTP supervision in real-time.
 Like the SBR controller approach to use multiple case bases for the different control tasks, DAI-DEPUR maintains several knowledge bases that are connected for solving the global control task.
 In contrast to the SBR controller, DAI-DEPUR is kept more general with respect to the supported WWTPs.
-Furthermore, different knowledgebased approaches besides CBR are deployed.
+Furthermore, different knowledge-based approaches besides CBR are deployed.